diznq/trader/README.md

 pip install poetry
 poetry install
 ```
 For Windows, use `venv/Scripts/activate` instead.
+On some Linux distros, you might need to run it as `source venv/bin/activate`.

 # Running
 First of all, make sure you are in (venv), if not use `venv/bin/activate` again to get into virtual environment.

-Run following command to run trader server:
+Run the following command to run trader server:
 ```bash
 # Run trader
 uvicorn trader.server:app --port 8000